 - Growth & Development

 - Values & Personality

 Question is how do you show these aspects well?
 Here is a summary.

 Passions & Interests

 If you're going via the DSA route, chances are that your child probably has shown some sort of skill mastery in their domain.
 However, you will need to prove that your child has mastered those skills.

 Fast but Potentially Expensive Route

-- Attend skill-based courses from recognised training/learning centres and receive certifications
+- Attend skill-based courses from recognised training/learning centres (E.g. STEAM Engine) and receive certifications

 Slow but Affordable Route